What is Workflow Automation?

 When workflows are automated, it leads to greater efficiency and allows managers to focus on high-value work that drives the organization forward.
 This, in turn, can lead to improved employee empowerment and happiness.

-What’s happening across industries?
+What’s happening in education?

-See more findings
+See more education insights

 The Current State of Workflow Automation